Twitter can help you connect with the right people, to land a great-fit executive job.

 If you’re going to use Twitter, do it purposefully, following these imperatives:

-Tweet at least a few days a week and a few tweets each of those days, to stay top of mind with the people you’re trying to position yourself in front of.
-And when people view your Twitter stream, they’ll see recent tweets.
+Try to tweet at least a few times a day or every other day, to stay top of mind with the people you’re trying to position yourself in front of.
 Conversely, don’t let yourself get sucked into the Twitter vortex and find you’ve twittered away an hour or more (unless you can really afford the time).

 Focus on tweeting and retweeting relevant info that reinforces your brand, thought leadership, subject matter expertise, and value to your target market.